WallarooLabs/wally/book/metrics/metrics-ui.md

 ![Computations for Pipeline on Worker Table](/book/metrics/images/computations-for-pipeline-on-worker-table1.png)

-The only table on our page is our `Computations for Pipeline on Worker` table, which in this case is titled `Computations for Celsius Conversion on Initializer`.
-This table lists all of the computations which contribute to our `Celsius Conversion` pipeline that is running on the `Initializer` worker.
-As mentioned previously, since this application is running as a single worker, we'll see that all of our computations for `Celsius Conversion` are running on this worker.
+The only table on our page is our `Computations for Pipeline on Worker` table, which in this case is titled `Computations for Alerts on Initializer`.
+This table lists all of the computations which contribute to our `Alerts` pipeline that is running on the `Initializer` worker.
+As mentioned previously, since this application is running as a single worker, we'll see that all of our computations for `Alerts` are running on this worker.

-Since we've  already visited the `Computation by Worker Detailed Metrics` page above, let's use the navbar to visit the `Add 32` `Computation Detailed Metrics` page.
+Since we've  already visited the `Computation by Worker Detailed Metrics` page above, let's use the navbar to visit the `CheckTransaction` `Computation Detailed Metrics` page.

 ![Navbar](/book/metrics/images/navbar.png)